What: STEM subjects in the United States.

 How: (In this example) Associative learning via the National Football League (NFL).

-Nike, the current company responsible for designing the NFL jerseys already uses bio-inspired design.
-By redesigning their marketing the National Football League with Nike and Todd Van Horne (current designer responsible for the NFL jerseys) could use anatomical and architectural visuals to make science using story, for kids, a more engaging.
+The National Football League with Nike and Todd Van Horne (current designer responsible for the NFL jerseys) could use anatomical and architectural visuals to make science using story for kids more engaging.

-What if kids knew the story science behind the bright colored gloves and shoes the Seahawks wore?
-(When running the hands and feet move faster than other parts of the body.
+What if kids knew the story and science behind the bright colored gloves and shoes the Seahawks wore?
+When running the hands and feet move faster than other parts of the body.
 By highlighting the hands and feet you can visually trick your opponents to think you’re moving faster than actually you are.
 Another trick (in staying with the eyes) is font design.
-As a designer you can make players look broader or physically more imposing by printing their uniform numbers wider at the top and narrower moving down; visually creating a broader shoulder.)
+As a designer you can make players look broader or physically more imposing by printing their uniform numbers wider at the top and narrower moving down visually creating a broader shoulder.

-Designers (for the marketing and the kids sake we’ll call them scientists and engineers) then fit the padding to the digital model and adjust it on request for more protection or mobility depending on the athlete and their needs form to function.
+Designers then fit the padding to the digital model and adjust it on request for more protection or mobility depending on the athlete and their needs.

-A young girl at the barn I ride at had a riding accident and timid to get back in the saddle I gave her my ridding gloves.
-“Here, I want you to ride with these.
+Understanding story: At the barn I ride at a young woman had a accident and timid to get back in the saddle I gave her my gloves.
+“Here, ride with these.
 They’re bulletproof.”
-Looking at me a little confused I told her to look at tag describing the gloves material.
-Sparing her the details I explain to her that polyamide, what my riding gloves are made out of, is what we use to make bulletproof vests.
-Her eyes widening I continue and explain that her favorite riders “Yup, just like Carl and Charlotte” use these gloves too.
+Looking at me confused and sparing her the details I explain to her that the material the gloves are made out of are what we use to make bulletproof vests.
+I continue and disclose that her favorite riders “Yup, just like Carl and Charlotte,” use these gloves too.

-I smile as she walks way because I haven’t just nudged her confidence in right direction (via science) but I’ve given her something she can associate and relate to; a story to tell her friends that she we wears the same bulletproof gloves that her favorite athletes wear.
-The athletes, Carl Hester and Charlotte Dujardin, that she aspires and looks up to.
+I smile as she walks way because I’ve not only nudged her confidence in right direction via science, but I’ve given her something she can associate and relate to.
+A story that she we wears the same bulletproof gloves that her favorite athletes, the athletes, Carl Hester and Charlotte Dujardin, that she aspires and looks up to.

 Why the NFL?
-One: Viewership.
-Two: Influence.
-Three: Sales points.
-Fourth and most importantly: Athletes remind kids the dream is possible.
+Athletes remind kids the dream is possible.
 It gives them something to aspire too.